nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The purpose of this enhancement is to allow user to archive applications that are not applicable in the current time (applications that are rejected/offered/no-response )
-* Data archiving of `Application` is done with adding a boolean attribute to the Application class as the record of its archive status.
+* Data archiving of `Application` is done by adding a boolean attribute to the Application class as a record of its archive status.
 * Two predicates in Model to adjust its FilterList shown to the user.
 * By applying predicates to the `FilterList` in `ModelManager`, the archived `Application` can be hidden from the user.
 * The list showing to user in the UI is either showing the unarchived applications or the archived application using `ListCommand` and `ListArchiveCommand` respectively unless `FindCommand` is used.